Menu

 Pregnancy care in Belgium

-In Flanders (a Dutch-speaking community), you are taken care of by both your GP and OB-GYN in the private sector.
-A nurse comes for regular home visits.
-If you need additional support during your pregnancy, you can consult Kind en Gezin (Dutch), which offers free advice until your child is three.
+If you need additional support during your pregnancy, you can consult Kind en Gezin (Dutch-speaking), which offers free advice until your child is three years old.

-The point of all these checkups is to ensure your baby is growing normally and healthy.
-Not only that, but you may also have some lab tests done to ensure you're healthy.
+The purpose of all these exams is to ensure that your baby is growing normally and is healthy.
+Additionally, you will also undergo tests that indicate your personal health status and determine any necessary care needs.

 Giving birth in Belgium